dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 ## Android or Windows Wi-Fi profile example

 The following example includes the XML code for an Android or Windows Wi-Fi profile.
+It is provided to show proper format and should not be taken as a recommendation.

 > [!IMPORTANT]
 >